Vendor: SayPaper

 Description

-Workshop held by Debora Lambruschini
+Workshop led by Debora Lambruschini

-THE DETAILED PROGRAM
+DETAILED PROGRAM

 1. THE METHOD: BUILDING AN EFFECTIVE JOURNAL